 Question: How do we know that all of these prophecies about the destruction of Babylon have not already occurred in the past?
 After all, the Persians brought down the Babylonian Empire in 539 BC.

 Answer: There is no question that some of the prophecies in the Old Testament about the destruction of Babylon were indeed fulfilled in the past.
 However, there are prophecies in Scripture regarding the destruction of Babylon that can only be fulfilled in the future.

 There are two sections of Scripture that are very important in this regard.
-Isaiah chapters 13 and 14 is one section, and Jeremiah chapters 50 and 51 is another.
+Isaiah 13-14 is one section, and Jeremiah 50-51 is another.
 Isaiah 13:10-13 tell us that Babylon will be destroyed in the Day of the Lord when there are signs in the heavens.
 The stars, the sun, and the moon will not give their light.
-The Bible often tells us that there will be such celestial disturbances in the Tribulation Period.
+The Bible often tells us that there will be such celestial disturbances in the Tribulation period.
 That is yet future.
 That did not happen in 539 BC.

 Furthermore, in Isaiah 13:19 and in Jeremiah 50:12-13 we are told that Babylon’s destruction will be like the destruction of Sodom and Gomorrah.
 In other words, it will be a total and irrevocable destruction.
 Babylon will never again be inhabited.
 But the region of Babylon today is inhabited, and it has been inhabited down through the centuries.